wannacry3030/wannacry3030/README.md

 Other than that, here are a few interesting **projects** (written in **Kutejs**, **SCSSjs**, **JS**) that are worth mentioning:

 - [Portfolio-terceiro](https://github.com/wannacry3030/Portfolio_terceiro) - A minimal portfolio, using the nord1 an nord2 color theme
-- [html-css-designs](https://github.com/wannacry3030/html_css-designs) - a minimal sales site, using moderns design elements
+- [html-css-designs](https://github.com/wannacry3030/html_css-designs) - a minimal sales site, using modern design elements
 - [blog-HTML-e-CSS](https://github.com/wannacry3030/blog-HTML-e-CSS) - a blog-like site, using notions of flexbox and css-grid
 - [neumorfismo-e-drop_shadow](https://github.com/wannacry3030/neumorfismo-e-drop_shadow) - A project made to display neumorfism and drop-shadown elements
 - [pixel-site](https://github.com/wannacry3030/pixel_site) - a project made inspired by retrowave and retro-games